We will post the names of anyone who solves any of these puzzles.

 Solved by: James Layland, Nick McGrath, Ritwik Chaudhuri,

 Toby Gottfried, Andreas Abraham, Joshua Woodard, P.M.A.
-Hakeem
+Hakeem, Paul Cleary,

 Big Belt